Working productively at home

 Schedule tasks against energy levels

 Productivity and energy do not remain at a consistent level throughout the day.
-Energy levels go up and down with different periods of the day having higher energy levels than others.
+Energy levels go up and down.

 The importance is not in extending that period of high energy, but in knowing how to make best use of it.
 The different type of energy in the morning, afternoon or evening can help determine when to schedule in specific tasks.
 When having periods of high energy work can be completed more quickly and with fewer mistakes.